-- 1. The resource cost for any observation is also dependent upon the ecliptic latitude and exposure time of a target - 2.
-The constraint refers to the number of days a target can remain within the declared roll angle constraint.
+^{1.} The resource cost for any observation is also dependent upon the ecliptic latitude and

+- 2. The constraint refers to the number of days a target can remain within the declared roll angle constraint.
 This can be estimated using the PRoVis tool available on the Proposer Webpage. - 3.
-Determined by the monitoring interval, tolerance, and largest exposure time of observation in series

-- 4. Determined by (Time Interval for Group/Total Duration of Observations in Group) - 5.
-A baseline cost that is factored into the overall RC.
+Determined by the monitoring interval, tolerance, and largest exposure time of observation in series - 4.
+Determined by the time interval for the group and the total group exposure time - 5.
+A baseline cost that is factored into the overall RC. - 6.
+Determined by parameters of the phase constraint.
+Do unique parts of the phase need to be covered if the observation is split?
+I.e., do the deferred segments need to be placed in different phase windows than the previously scheduled segments?
+Yes/no flag required for all phase constrained observations. - 7.
+Determined by observation duration and the observing interval.
+If this observation is split, all the segments must be completed within what specified number of days?

-Prior to Cycle 22, observing preferences (e.g. time windows, roll angles etc) were allowed to enhance the science return of proposed observations.
+Prior to Cycle 22, observing preferences (e.g. time windows, roll angles, etc.) were allowed to enhance the science return of proposed observations.
 Due to the increasing complexity of keeping the spacecraft within acceptable thermal limits, preferences will not be accepted in Cycle 22 and beyond.

 All constraints must be specified in the CPS forms or, if not possible, in the "Remarks" field with the "Constraints in the Remarks" flag set.
 Constraints in the text of the science justification but not on the CPS forms will not be honored.
+This may also result in a selected observation being removed as unfeasible.
 Additional constraints, beyond those proposed and recommended by the peer review, will not be accepted.
 Proposals recommended for implementation by peer review ultimately may not be accepted if they have incomplete or incorrectly specified constraints, or incur a considerably higher RC than initially estimated.

-Adjustments to roll and/or pointing to optimally place a target on the detector given the observation date must now be specified on the CPS forms.
+Roll and/or pointing constraints to optimally place a target on the detector for a given observation date must be specified on the CPS forms at the time of proposal submission.
 Observations constrained in this way are difficult to schedule and will incur a higher RC.

-Proposers should use the PRoVis tool, available on the CXC website, to confirm that a constraint (or monitoring sequence) which they are considering does not require observations at times, pitch angles and/or durations that are not feasible (as directed in Section 2.3).
+Proposers should use the PRoVis and Star Checker tools, available on the CXC website, to confirm that a constraint (or monitoring sequence) that they are considering does not require observations at times, pitch angles and/or durations that are not feasible (as directed in Section 2.3).
 Information on the periods of time when Chandra observations are allowed due to its passage beyond the Earth's radiation zone is provided at https://cxc.harvard.edu/proposer/orbits.html.

-4.5 High Ecliptic Latitude Targets: UPDATED Cycle 22
+4.5 High Ecliptic Latitude Targets

-Targets at high ecliptic latitude (> 55 degrees) heat the Aspect Camera Assembly and are always at a thermally unfavorable pitch angle.
+Targets at high ecliptic latitude (|l| > 55 degrees) heat the Aspect Camera Assembly and are always at a thermally unfavorable pitch angle.
 In order to construct a thermally balanced Long-Term Schedule it is necessary to limit high latitude time accepted by the peer review.
-In Cycle 23 the review-wide (topical and Big Project Panel) limit is 2.0 Msec.
-Observations of high latitude targets will incur a higher RC than an equivalent target (same observing configuration and exposure time) at lower latitude.
+This is accomplished by observations of high ecliptic latitude targets incurring a higher RC than an equivalent target (same observing configuration and exposure time) at lower latitude.
 Proposers are encouraged to favor low ecliptic latitude objects unless key science goals require high latitude targets.
 The ecliptic coordinates for a given target can be calculated using the CXC web coordinate conversion tool Precess.
 Precess is also available as a command line tool as part of the standard CIAO distribution.
 The command line version of Precess allows lists of coordinates to be input (Precess help file).